 The Excel DCOUNTA function counts matching records in a database using criteria and an optional field.
-When a field is provided DCOUNTA will only count numeric records when the field value is not blank.
+When a field is provided, DCOUNTA counts both numeric and text values when the field value is not empty.
 Use DCOUNT to count only numeric values in a given field.

 Using the example above, you can count records where the color is "red" and price is > 10 with these formulas:

 =DCOUNTA(B7:E14,"Color",B4:E5)// field by name=DCOUNTA(B7:E14,1,B4:E5)// field by index=DCOUNTA(B7:E14,,B4:E5)// field omitted

 Caution: If the value in a field is empty it will not be counted, even when criteria match.

 Note: The DCOUNTA function will count numbers or text in a given field, whereas DCOUNT only counts numeric values.